-Web design continues to evolve on an annual basis, as new technology and fresh ways of thinking replace out-dated methods.
+Web design continues to evolve annually as new technology, and fresh ways of thinking replace outdated methods.
 Compounding this evolution is the acceptance that a website’s presence lives or dies by the whims of the search engine, with any stragglers hit with a potential drop in rankings.
 To put it bluntly, optional techniques become necessary the moment Google changes its rules, so it’s essential to keep an eye on future web design trends for your website to adapt in good time.

 HITS has continuously pushed for greatness in its web projects, delivering finished designs based on the best styles and methods around.
 If you require a website that can stand the test of time, then make the call to us today!

 Dark mode web designs not only look ultra-modern, but they’re easy on the eyes and make colours and design elements pop.
 Sometimes the most visually stunning web design trends have practical beginnings.
 Dark themes are better for OLED screens—saving power and extending screen lifespans—but that utility doesn’t stop them from looking good.
 Dark backgrounds improve the visibility of other accent colours for genuinely dynamic design.
 Coincidentally, the dark mode design aesthetic also fits in perfectly with other prevalent 2020 design trends that include dark and moody colour schemes combined with glowing neons and futuristic yet dark cyberpunk and dystopian styles.